Sid672/Rangoli/README.md

    Inner loop:
      #body
 ```
-- We have seen that the same pattern is repeated.
-If you count you will find that pattern is repeated 36 times.
+- You have seen that the same pattern is repeated.
+If you count, you will find that pattern is repeated 36 times.
 So we need a varible `n = 36`.
-- According to rough diagram we should move turn turtle upward `t.right(270)`, move 25 pixels `t.forward(25)`.
+- According to rough diagram we should turn turtle upward `t.right(270)`then move 25 pixels `t.forward(25)`.
 ```python
 n = 36
 t.right(270)